 Extract and Add Audio

-How FFmpeg Handles Audio
+Get free API keyHow FFmpeg Handles Audio

 A video file typically contains at least two streams: one video and one audio.
-FFmpeg lets you work with each stream independently — you can extract the audio, replace it, adjust the volume, or mix in additional tracks without touching the video at all.
+FFmpeg lets you work with each stream independently.
+You can extract the audio, replace it, adjust the volume, or mix in additional tracks without touching the video at all.

 The key flags for audio work: